in28minutes/java-cheat-sheet/README.md

     }
 }
 ```

 #### Class
 A class is a Template.
-In above example, Class CricketScorer is the template for creating multiple objects.
+- In above example, class CricketScorer is the template for creating multiple objects.

 A class defines state and behavior that an object can exhibit.

 #### Object
 An instance of a class.
-In the above example, we create an object using new CricketScorer().
-The reference of the created object is stored in scorer variable.
-We can create multiple objects of the same class.
+- In the above example, we create an object using new CricketScorer().
+- The reference of the created object is stored in scorer variable.
+- We can create multiple objects of the same class.

 #### State
-Values assigned to instance variables of an object.
+State represents the values assigned to instance variables of an object at a specific time.

 Consider following code snippets from the above example.
-The value in score variable is initially 0.
-It changes to 6 and then 10.
+- The value in score variable is initially 0.
+- It changes to 6 and then 10.

 State of an object might change with time.

 ```
 scorer.six();
 //State of scorer is (score => 6)